annarabeony/anna-portfolio/case_studies/nomad.plan-an-eco-friendly-road-trip-among-friends.md

   would love to do for the rest of my life, it will definitively be traveling.
 But we realize more and more that traveling costs a lot for the planet, and it's not for sure the best ecological activity to do.
 Stop it?
 No way!
 As a designer, I usually say that there's always a solution.
-Nomad is an app to help travellers to organize an eco-friendly and sustainable road-trip.
+I have built Nomad, an app to help travelers to organize an eco-friendly and sustainable road-trip.
 hero_image: https://annarabeonybucket.s3.eu-west-2.amazonaws.com/nomad_hero_image.png

 ---